willfish/markdown-cv/index.md

 ## ABOUT ME

-I am a senior software engineer with experience in Insurance and Fintech startups specialising in telematics, behavioural profiling and e-commerce.
+I am a senior software engineer with experience in Public Services and Insurance and Fintech startups specialising in telematics, behavioural profiling and e-commerce.
 I am passionate about delivering well-tested and good quality code and I am a fast learner.
 I am a good communicator and am happy to resolve problems as a team.
 I like simplicity in code that others are happy to read and